Treme (TV series): Critical response

-Reception by television critics has been very positive.
 The New York Times critic Alessandra Stanley viewed the series as a sign of the city's inextinguishable joie de vivre.
 Salons Heather Havrilesky remarked that Treme "epitomizes the sort of great storytelling we all thirst for on TV but rarely find."

 Adolph L. Reed Jr. (professor of political science at University of Pennsylvania) has criticized the series for its clichéd portrayal of the city and the issues around Katrina.